daqhris/daqhris.github.io/crypto-growth-fund.md

 *Source*: [investopedia.com](https://www.investopedia.com/terms/g/growthfund.asp)

-### Cryptoasset
+### Crypto-asset
-> A **cryptoasset** is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a ledger
+> A **crypto-asset** is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a ledger
 > existing in a form of a computerized database using strong cryptography to secure transaction records,
 > to control the creation of additional coins, and to verify the transfer of coin ownership.
 > It does not exist in physical form (like paper money) and is typically not issued by a central authority.